JackSmack1971/jubilant-eureka/test-results/features-design-system-imp-5a757-graphy-and-layout-on-tablet/error-context.md

     - disabled all CSS animations
   - waiting for fonts to load...
   - fonts loaded
-  - Expected an image 768px by 1024px, received 768px by 3955px.
-2923308 pixels (ratio 0.97 of all image pixels) are different.
+  - 2129 pixels (ratio 0.01 of all image pixels) are different.
   - waiting 100ms before taking screenshot
   - taking page screenshot
     - disabled all CSS animations
   - waiting for fonts to load...
   - fonts loaded
   - captured a stable screenshot
-  - Expected an image 768px by 1024px, received 768px by 3955px.
-2923308 pixels (ratio 0.97 of all image pixels) are different.
+  - 2129 pixels (ratio 0.01 of all image pixels) are different.

-    at C:\Projects\Raw Alpha v2\static-site\tests\features\design-system-implementation\visual-regression.spec.js:24:26
+    at C:\Projects\Raw Alpha v2\static-site\tests\features\design-system-implementation\visual-regression.spec.cjs:24:26
 ```

 # Page snapshot